Scott Perry: Involvement in attempts to overturn the 2020 presidential election

 In August 2021, CNN reported that Ratcliffe had briefed top Justice Department officials that no evidence had been found of any foreign powers' interference with voting machines.
-Clark was reportedly concerned that intelligence community analysts were withholding information and believed Perry and others knew more about possible foreign interference.
+Clark reportedly was concerned that intelligence community analysts were withholding information and believed that Perry and others knew more about possible foreign interference.
 Clark requested authorization from Rosen and Donoghue for another briefing from Ratcliffe, asserting hackers had found that "a Dominion machine accessed the Internet through a smart thermostat with a net connection trail leading back to China."

 On January 6, 2021, Perry joined Missouri senator Josh Hawley in objecting to counting Pennsylvania's electoral votes in the 2020 presidential election.
 During the storming of the U.S. Capitol that day, Perry and his congressional colleagues were ushered to a secure location.

 On December 20, 2021, House Select Committee on the January 6 Attack chairman Bennie Thompson wrote to Perry asking him to provide information about his involvement in the effort to install Clark as acting attorney general.
 Thompson believed Perry had been involved in the effort to install Clark, given previous testimony from Rosen and Donoghue, as well as communications between Perry and Meadows.
 Perry declined the request the next day, asserting the committee was illegitimate.
 Among several text messages to Meadows the committee released on December 14 was one attributed to a "member of Congress" dated January 5 that read "Please check your signal", a reference to the encrypted messaging system Signal.
 In his letter to Perry, Thompson mentioned evidence that Perry had communicated with Meadows using Signal, though Perry denied sending that particular text message.
 CNN acquired and published additional Meadows text messages in April 2022 that confirmed Perry had sent that message.

 On June 9, 2022, Select Committee member Liz Cheney asserted that Perry requested a presidential pardon from Trump in the weeks after the January 6 attack.
 Perry denied Cheney's assertion, calling it "an absolute, shameless, and soulless lie".
 On June 23, 2022, the Select Committee broadcast testimony from Cassidy Hutchinson, a former aide to Meadows, who said Perry was one of several lawmakers who contacted her to "inquire about preemptive pardons."
 In response, Perry said he had never spoken with any White House staff about a pardon for him or any other members of Congress.